Ethan Sparks

-Ethan Gavin Sparks (born in Pembury on 8 December 2010, and raised in Maidstone) is a British motorcycle racer competing in the 2025 European Talent Cup for MRE Talent.
-He is the 2025 British Talent Cup champion, and will be competing in the 2026 Red Bull MotoGP Rookies Cup.
+Ethan Gavin Sparks (born 8 December 2010) is a British motorcycle racer who competes in the Moto4 European Cup with MLav Racing, as well as in the Red Bull Rookies Cup.

-Sparks has been coached by Michael Laverty, Danny Webb, and former Isle of Man TT and Grand Prix race winner Chas Mortimer.
+In 2025, Sparks was crowned British Talent Cup champion.
+He has been coached by Michael Laverty, Danny Webb, and former Isle of Man TT and Grand Prix race winner Chas Mortimer.

 Career

 Early career

 Sparks was born in Pembury, England.
 He started riding minibikes at the age of five, at a Swindon-based academy.

-FAB‑Racing Minibike British Championship

 His first championship participation was in the Cool FAB British Minibike Championship in 2017, where he claimed his first win in his debut year.
 Sparks moved up to the Mini GP50 Cool Fab Championship for 2020, aged nine, a category previously won by Scott Redding, Danny Kent, and Scott Ogden.
 He claimed the title in his rookie season and became the youngest-ever winner of the class.
 Sparks stepped up to the GP70 class, where he would go on to win back-to-back titles for the next three years.

-ESBK Moto4

 These results earned him a wildcard appearance in the 2022 Spanish Moto4 championship at Jerez.
 In 2023, he returned to Moto4 for a second year, this time clinching three podiums—two third-place finishes at Aragón and Estoril, and a win at Valencia.

-Moto4

-British Talent Cup
+British Talent Cup (2025)

 In 2025, Sparks was selected to compete in the British Talent Cup.
 He claimed the British Talent Cup title in his rookie year, becoming the first rider to do so, with six wins and 13 podiums in total.
 This feat granted him a spot in the 2026 Red Bull MotoGP Rookies Cup.

-European Talent Cup
+Moto4 European Cup (2025–)

 Sparks entered the 2025 European Talent Cup with MRE Talent.
 He failed to qualify on his debut at Estoril, but made the cut in the following round at Jerez, finishing 13th and 10th in Races 1 and 2.
 Sparks missed two rounds due to his participation in the British Talent Cup, and his best finish was ninth place at Montmeló.
+On 26 November 2025, it was announced that Sparks would be joining the Michael Laverty-led MLav Racing team in the 2026 Moto4 European Cup.